huggingface/blog/falcon.md

 ## Introduction

-Falcon is a new family of state-of-the-art large language models created by the [Technology Innovation Institute](https://www.tii.ae/) in Abu Dhabi, released under the Apache 2.0 license. **Notably, [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b) is the first “truly open” model with capabilities rivaling many current closed-source models**.
+Falcon is a new family of state-of-the-art language models created by the [Technology Innovation Institute](https://www.tii.ae/) in Abu Dhabi, and released under the Apache 2.0 license. **Notably, [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b) is the first “truly open” model with capabilities rivaling many current closed-source models**.
 This is fantastic news for practitioners, enthusiasts, and industry, as it opens the door for many exciting use cases.

 In this blog, we will be taking a deep dive into the Falcon models: first discussing what makes them unique and then **showcasing how easy it is to build on top of them (inference, quantization, finetuning, and more) with tools from the 🤗 Hugging Face ecosystem**.